CBrandsDev/3-Column-Preview-Card-Component/README.md

 ### What I learned

-In this challenge I managed to understand how the interactive elements work using hover in the css, I also managed to implement some shadows in the layout of the information box, which makes a good impression at first glance
+In this challenge I managed to understand how the interactive elements work using hover in the css, I also managed to implement some shadows in the layout of the information box, which makes a good impression at first glance.
+I used media settings to set different settings for different mobile devices

 ```css
 .card {